 At the Virtual Engineering Centre (VEC), we aim to inspire, empower and connect young scientists and engineers in the Liverpool City Region and beyond by stimulating the communication of their ideas, research and opinions – making them ready to answer tomorrow’s toughest challenges and solve complex real-world problems through the application of digital toolsets.

-This summer, we added six new students, undergraduates and postgraduates to our team through bespoke placements at the Virtual Engineering Centre.
-They are currently working across our digital teams and applying their interests and skills on various cross-sector projects.
-Our student associates are learning lots about the world of digital technologies such as the use of artificial intelligence (AI) to support predictive modelling programming our new robotics assets, providing insights for clients through improved data analytics and immersive visualisation to support product design.
-A key part of their time is spent on understanding how the application of these technologies in real-life commercial scenarios can make an impact and drive innovation.
+Over the summer 2019, we added six new students, undergraduates and postgraduates to our team through bespoke placements at the Virtual Engineering Centre.
+They workes across our digital teams and applying their interests and skills on various cross-sector projects.
+Our student associates learnt a lot about the world of digital technologies such as the use of artificial intelligence (AI) to support predictive modelling programming our new robotics assets, providing insights for clients through improved data analytics and immersive visualisation to support product design.
+A key part of their time was spent on understanding how the application of these technologies in real-life commercial scenarios can make an impact and drive innovation.

 At the VEC, we believe in our expertise and talent and are keen to support and equip the workforce of the future, providing students at all levels, the opportunity to develop their skills on research and” real-life” industry challenges.
 We are committed to developing people with highly developed digital skills for the future – filling our own skills gap in this fast-paced, emerging field.

 Lynn Dwyer, Head of Commercial for the VEC, said: ‘’It is important for us to give placement experiences to emerging talent, to help mould and develop their digital skills to address the needs of organisations in the future.
 By delivering training to individuals, businesses, and schools, we hope to equip people with the necessary skills that will enable our workforce to prosper.
 This placement project has been so successful that we are looking to develop specific programmes around skills with commercial application.’’